kinecosystem/move-kin-android/README.md

 }
 ```
 This method returns the public address of the user's wallet.
-It is asynchronous and can perform long operations.
+It is called on a background thread and can perform long operations.

 ## Receive Transfer Notifications from Other Apps
 To get notifications from other apps when they send Kin to your app, do the following:

-1. In your root project, add new package named *kindiscover*.
+1. In your root project, add a new package named *kindiscover*.
 2. In the kindiscover directory, create a service class named *ReceiveKinService* and declare it in your *manifest.xml*.
 3. **Important!** Configure the service as exported - true.